 - > Take note of thoughts that make you want to smoke and use coping self talk.
 Tell yourself 'I can handle this without cigarettes', 'This craving will pass' or 'I'm not going to smoke, not even a puff'. - > Remind yourself of your main reasons to quit.
-Carry something with you that will help you stay motivated, such as a note or picture. - > Think of how stopping has changed your life for the better. - > Focus your mind on something else try music, TV, reading, daydreaming. - > Set short-term goals such as taking one day at a time. - > Talk to someone about how you're feeling.
+Carry something with you that will help you stay motivated, such as a note or picture. - > Think of how quitting has changed your life for the better. - > Focus your mind on something else try music, TV, reading, daydreaming. - > Take it one day at a time just plan to not smoke today. - Talk to someone about how you're feeling.